jhrcook/statistical-rethinking/ch4_linear-models.md

     geom_line(data = mu_data,
               aes(weight, height),
               color = "tomato", size = 1) +
-    labs(title = "Bayesian estiamte for the relationship between weight and height", subtitle = "Line is the MAP of the weight and height; ribbon is the 89% HPDI")
+    labs(title = "Bayesian estimate for the relationship between weight and height", subtitle = "Line is the MAP of the weight and height; ribbon is the 89% HPDI")
 ```